 Musculoskeletal issues arising from pregnancy

 Some treatments in physical therapy can address these aches and pains during your pregnancy.
 There should be no modalities used, such as ultrasound or electric stimulation, as those are contraindicated with being pregnant.
 However, there are many other treatments that can help.
 The first and most important are stabilization exercises, which include the core and pelvic floor muscles that help to stabilize the pelvis and lower back during movement.
-Some women are nervous to exercise during the pregnancy, but it is very safe.
+Some women are nervous to exercise during pregnancy, but it is very safe.
 According to the American College of Obstetricians and Gynecologists (ACOG), it is suggested that women should exercise 3-4 times per week for 15 minutes at a time, at a heart rate of 140 beats per minute.
-Exercise includes walking, yoga, swimming, and pelvic floor/core exercises.
-These exercises will be outlined below.
+Exercise can include walking, yoga, swimming, and pelvic floor/core exercises.

 In order for these bones to have some movement between one another when we walk, bend, and move the way we do, they must have an outside force to stabilize them.
 This stabilizing force is made up of the ligaments and muscles that control the amount of movement.
-Stabilization by the muscles is provided by four central muscle groups, which include the pelvic floor muscles, multifidi, transverse abdominus, and psoas major.
+Stabilization by the muscles is provided by four central muscle groups, which include the pelvic floor muscles, multifidi, transverse abdominis, and psoas major.
 If these muscles or ligaments are not working properly, exercise will help.
 In addition, a sacroiliac belt may help to stabilize the lower back.
-Here is a picture of what one looks like.

-Prior to labor, there are a few different treatments that can be done to make the delivery faster, not as painful, and easier all together.
+Prior to labor, there are a few different treatments that can be done to make the delivery faster, not as painful, and easier overall.
 Those treatments include perineal massage and birthing positions with use of EMG.

 Technique for perineal massage: